What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Wire Coat Hanger or Plumbing Snake | Tools to use if both plunging and baking soda/vinegar methods have failed.
 Straighten the wire coat hanger until you have a long thin wire with a hook bent at one end or use the plumbing snake, which is designed specifically for clearing drain clogs. |

-How do I know if my toilet is blocked?
+How do I know whether my toilet is clogged?

-What should I do if the toilet is blocked?
+What should I do if my bathroom is blocked?

-Do I have the ability to stop my toilet from getting blocked?
+Can I stop my toilet from becoming blocked?

-How often should I get my drains cleaned?
+When should I schedule my drains cleaned?

 Additional Information